 Mental health experts from Good Thinking give advice on how to get help for your mental health if you’re struggling with anxiety or depression

-2020 has been a tough year for a lot of people.
+This has been a tough time for a lot of people.
 Cancelled exams, school, college and university closures and restrictive social distancing guidelines mean that students in particular have had to deal with a huge amount of change and upheaval.

 In a poll published by TSR in April 2020, the lack of certainty around education was found to be the number one factor affecting mental health.
 And in another poll published in October, 77% of students said they were not confident they could find support for their mental health if they needed it during the Covid-19 pandemic.